EfthymiaKakoulidou/higher-wins/README.md

 - **Clicking the remaining cards' pile**

-    - If the player choses to replace the lowest card it is replaced by a new card from the pile of the remaining cards, and the game starts.
+    - If the player choses to replace the lowest card then it is replaced by a new card from the pile of the remaining cards, and the game starts.

 ![screenshot](documentation/feature06.jpg)
 ![screenshot](documentation/feature061.jpg)